 Carter describes how, falling back on their training, they were able to maneuver behind the Soviet fighters’ wing line very quickly.
 Over the course of the swirling 35-second or so engagement, it became clear the enemy were incapable of outmaneuvering the Americans.
 Carter recalls that Banks told him, “These guys are the junior varsity.”
 Still on the Soviet’s wing lines, Banks and Carter were now faced with the question: Do we take the shot?
 Carter concludes, “It was a short conversation.
 Rory said, ‘there’s no one gonna die here to today.’”
 Carter muses that while they had every legal right to take that shot, they simply concluded that not shooting was the right thing to do.

-On the other hand, there are few things so scary as a coward with a gun—or one with three partners and a heavy knee.
+On the other hand, there are few things so scary as a coward with a gun—or one with every advantage, three willing enablers, and a heavy knee.
 A highly trained and confident ninja who wants to restrain you without causing permanent damage has a better chance of doing so than someone who doesn’t know what they are doing and is terrified.
 Lesser-skilled pilots would have been under greater obligation to take the otherwise unnecessary shot at those MiGs.

 Of course, this can cut both ways.
 Highly trained police officers with great confidence in their skill are still human beings and, as such, remain disposed toward sin and a lust to dominate others.
 We see it in the excessive force being used by some officers and national guardsmen over the last week.
 There is no substitute for virtue.
 Happily, the vast majority of our nation’s police officers appear capable of meeting the terms of their pledge to protect and serve.
 Media scrutiny and the prevalence of cellphone cameras might lead us to believe otherwise because we seem to hear about every significant misstep.
 But the vast majority of police-initiated contacts with the public (27.5 million in 2015) do not involve an excess of force, nor are such police-initiated contacts specific to any particular racial group.
 What is involved in every single one of those police and public interactions, especially the tenser ones, is some dimension of courage, most often displayed in quotidian expressions of simple restraint.